samuel-jimenez/GramEditor/docs/src/development/windows.md

 ]
 ```

-Or, you can create a new `.cargo/config.toml` in the same folder as the Tehanu repo (see below).
+Or, you can create a new `.cargo/config.toml` in the same folder as the Gram repo (see below).
 This is particularly useful if you are doing CI builds since you don't have to edit the original `.cargo/config.toml`.

 ```
 upper_dir